 - Flexible rewards that never expire — Redeem points for gift cards, tickets, concerts, travel, hotel stays, or simply apply a credit to your statement

-- Includes up to $100 USD hotel credit — Up to a $100 USD hotel credit on qualifying hotel amenities charged to the room, such as dining, spa, golf or other hotel facilities
+- Includes up to $100 USD hotel credit — When booking a stay through The Hotel Collection, you can get up to a $100 USD hotel credit on qualifying hotel amenities charged to the room, such as dining, spa, golf or other hotel facilities.

 - Includes robust travel insurance coverage